Privacy Policy

 - Sent log — a lightweight on-disk record of when messages were sent (timestamp + subject line only, no body content).
 Used to power the 30-second undo window.

-- Chat history — your intent prompts and Pouchy's reply bubbles are stored in UserDefaults for the current session only.
-Mail content (message bodies, sender addresses) is never written to UserDefaults.
+- Chat history — your intent prompts and Pouchy's reply bubbles are saved locally on disk so your conversation context carries across sessions.
+This history stays on your Mac and is removed when you run Reset & Forget.
+Mail content (message bodies, sender addresses) is never written to the chat history.

 - App preferences — window position and settings stored in UserDefaults.